py-plato/plato/docs/getting-started.rst

    to build up hierarchically structured data.
    The *billing_address* will be filled with a generated address.
 5. Standard Python properties can be used to add attributes for derived data.
-6. Plato also adds a special kind of property, the `.formProperty`.
+6. Plato also adds the possibility for fields that have values derived from other fields by defaults.
-   It is similar
-   but allows to be assigned a different value when the data is generated.

 By using the `~plato.formclasses.sample()` method on a `.formclass` instance,